 We have New York, but England has old York, one of the country's top tourist destinations outside of London.
 The town offers a captivating tour of historic sights mixed with an easygoing pedestrian ambience — all lassoed within its formidable medieval wall.

-The octagonal Chapter House to the left of the choir was the meeting place of the Minster’s governing body.
+The Minster's octagonal Chapter House was the meeting place of the cathedral's governing body.
 The fanciful carvings decorating the canopies above the stalls date from 1280 (80 percent are originals).
 The parade of stony faces — each with so much character and personality — provides a sense of what society was like 800 years ago.

 The Minster's towers serve as a navigational landmark — or you can follow the strategically placed signposts, which point out all places of interest to tourists.